ethereumclassic/ethereumclassic.github.io/pages/blog/2016-10-14-dos-attack-spam.md

 ---
-title: "Why Another Hard Fork To Deal With The Recent Denial Of Service Attack Sp"am Shouldn't Be Controversial"
+title: "Why Another Hard Fork To Deal With The Recent Denial Of Service Attack Spam Shouldn't Be Controversial"
 date: 2016-10-14
 author: Christian Seberino
 ---